-The Production funding applications submission period is now closed.
-The next deadline Production funding will be June 22, 2018.
+The Production funding applications submission period is now open.
+The next deadline Production funding will be June 22, 2018, by 5 p.m.
+HST.
+The online application is available here.

 Please read the Funding Criteria, Eligibility Requirements and Funding Contract Terms on the Media Fund page to make sure your project is a good fit.